j-morano/contemporary-z/README.md

 z [options] [directory or substrings]
 ```

-1. If no option nor directory or substrings are specified, `cz` prints a numbered list of the most frequent directories to select one of them by introducing its number.
+1. If no option nor directory or substrings are specified, `cz` prints a numbered list of the most frecent directories to select one of them by introducing its number.

 2. If a directory name is introduced, `cz` jumps to the directory (if available) and adds it to the directories database (if it is not already added).